What Is Zoloft Used For?

 Can You Have Too Much Serotonin?

 Yes.
 This is one of the many negative side effects of Zoloft and other medications like it.
 Though it aims to help individuals, there are dangerous consequences of having too much serotonin in the body.
-A cluster of these side effects is called “serotonin syndrome.”
+A cluster of these serious side effects is called “serotonin syndrome.”

 These side effects include: